PauliusKu/Invoicing/README.md

 ## EBFR011 Login

-Primary Actor: Accountant
+* Primary Actor: Accountant
 * Preconditions: Accountant has an account (registered email and password) in the system.
 * Postconditions: Accountant logins and is the “Main menu” window.
 * Main Success Scenario:
-1. System shows a “Sign in” page that has email, password input boxes and a “Submit” button.
+1. System shows a “Sign in” window that requires to input email.
-2. Accountant enters the correct email and password into the boxes and clicks the “Submit” button.
+2. Accountant enters the correct email and press "Enter" key.
+3. System shows a “Sign in” window that requires to input password.
+4. Accountant enters the correct password and press "Enter" key.
-3. System opens the “Main menu” page.
+5. System opens the “Main menu” window.
 * Alternative Scenario:
-2. Accountant enters an incorrect email or password into boxes and clicks the “Submit” button.
+4. Accountant enters an incorrect email or password and press "Enter" key.
-3. The System stays in the “Sign in” page and presents the message which tells about email or password incorrectness.
+5. The System gets back to the “Sign in” window and presents the message which tells about email or password incorrectness.